Telerik and Kendo UI Design Kits for Figma

 - Components with customized colors—You can modify the UI kits and apply colors that match your brand guidelines.
 The developers can use the Theme Builder application to transfer the colors from the design to the KendoReact components.

 - Unique design system—This is the highest possible customization level that has virtually no limits, and you can entirely change the look and feel of the components.
 You can use the UI kits as a base for your own unique design system.
-In case you need consultation or help with the implementation, contact with our solution experts who will help you plan, prototype, and build your design system.
+In case you need consultation or help with the implementation, contact our solution experts who will help you plan, prototype, and build your design system.